Geotab Helps Reduce Fleet Risk with New AI-Powered GO Focus Pro Dash Cam

 - Predictive AI Safety Features: Detection of traffic-light violations, forward-collision warnings, and vulnerable road users in blind spots using AI models on external auxiliary cameras.

-- Driver Score: An automated scoring system that helps identify repeat infractions and risky behavior patterns, such as mobile phone use or fatigue, to prioritize coaching and recognize safe driving.
+- Driver Score: An automated scoring system that helps identify repeat infractions and risky behaviour patterns, such as mobile phone use or fatigue, to prioritise coaching and recognise safe driving.

-- Smart Sequence™: A streamlined, high-signal view of the most important fleet events, reducing noise and minimizing the staff required for review.
+- Smart Sequence™: A streamlined, high-signal view of the most important fleet events, reducing noise and minimising the staff required for review.

 - Automated Coaching & Sessions: Real-time in-cab audio alerts enable immediate self-correction, while managers can assign and track coaching sessions directly within the platform.